datastax/dsbulk/manual/settings.md

 #### --batch.bufferSize _&lt;number&gt;_

-The buffer size to use when batching.
+The buffer size to use for batching statements.

 Default: **1024**.